ChrisXzz/vertebrae_segmentation/README.md

 git clone https://gitlab.inria.fr/spine/vertebrae_segmentation.git
 ```

+## Hardware requirements

+A graphics card (GPU) is needed.
+(Be aware that 2G is not enough)

+The code has been tested on: Ubuntu 18.04, RTX  Quadro 4000 8Gb, cuda 10.1

 ## Set up a python environment

 If you use [anaconda or miniconda](https://docs.anaconda.com/anaconda/install/index.html), run the following to create and activate a virtual environment: